kugurerdem/rugu.dev/content/english/blog/debug-smarter.md

 I've noticed that developers, myself included, often instinctively write debug logs to STDOUT.
-While this might not cause problems if the program's output isn’t intended for other programs to consume, it becomes crucial when managing multiple scripts that depend on each other—such as when one script writes to a file that another reads.
+While this might not cause problems if the program's output isn’t intended for other programs to consume, it becomes crucial when managing multiple scripts that depend on each other (such as when one script writes to a file that another reads).

 In these situations, if you're writing everything to STDOUT, you might not be taking full advantage of the pipe and redirection mechanisms available in your